Festival del Viaggio

 Vinicio Capossela talks about his travel experiences at the 2013 edition, hosted at the Museum of Anthropology and Ethnology of Florence.

-The Festival del Viaggio (in English: Travel festival) is an annual cultural festival held each June in Florence, Viareggio or Palermo.
+The Festival del Viaggio (in English: Travel festival) is an annual cultural festival held each June in different locations In Italy mostly Pisa or Florence (amongst other location were also Viareggio or Palermo.)
 The festival features a vast array of conferences, exhibitions, concerts, movies, and documentaries about traveling.
 It also organizes workshops on writing and photography about travel, in collaborations with the University of Pisa and the province of Florence.
 It was the first of its kind in Italy.

 History

 The festival was founded in 2006 by writer Alessandro Agostinelli, who is the current director.